richardkorneisel/intro-to-python/readme.md

 > NOTE: Running an empty Python file will not result in anything, so don't worry
 > if nothing happens when you run `python3 app.py` above.

+If you're inside IPython you can run the file like so: `run app.py`

 #### By REPL (Read-Evaluate-Print-Loop)

 The second way that we can interact with Python code is with a tools like